syl20bnr/spacemacs-elpa-mirror/gnu/gnorb-readme.txt

 *** TODO gnorb-bbdb-view
 Provide a `gnorb-bbdb-view' command that opens a Summary buffer containing all the tracked messages from the contact(s) under point.
+*** DONE Gnus message tagging
+:LOGBOOK:
+- State "DONE"       from "TODO"       [2017-12-09 Sat 17:23]
+:END:
+Allow tagging of Gnus messages, by giving the message's registry entry an 'org-tags key.
 *** DONE Email subtree export to doc and rtf
 :LOGBOOK:
 - State "DONE"       from "TODO"       [2017-03-11 Sat 12:35]